-trtcm-color-aware - Two rate three color meter in color-aware mode.

-committed-rate - Committed information rate (CIR) in kilobits per second.
-(Range: 0-10000000 kbps or maximum port speed, whichever is lower)

-committed-burst - Committed burst size (BC) in bytes.
-(Range: 4000-16000000 bytes)

-peak-rate - Peak information rate (PIR) in kilobits per second.
-(Range: 0-1000000 kbps or maximum port speed, whichever is lower)

-peak-burst - Peak burst size (BP) in bytes.
-(Range: 0-10000000 bytes)

-conform-action - Action to take when rate is within the CIR and BP.
-(Packet size does not exceed BP and there are enough tokens in bucket BC to service the packet, the packet is set green.)

-exceed-action - Action to take when rate exceeds the CIR but is within the PIR.
-(Packet size exceeds BC but there are enough tokens in bucket BP to service the packet, the packet is set yellow.)

-violate-action - Action to take when rate exceeds the PIR.
+[no] police {trtcm-color-blind trtcm-color-aware} committed-rate committed-burst peak-rate peak-burst conform-action {transmit new-dscp} exceed-action {drop new-dscp} violate action {drop new-dscp} trtcm-color-blind - Two rate three color meter in color-blind mode. trtcm-color-aware - Two rate three color meter in color-aware mode. committed-rate - Committed information rate (CIR) in kilobits per second.
+(Range: 0-10000000 kbps or maximum port speed, whichever is lower) committed-burst - Committed burst size (BC) in bytes.
+(Range: 64-16000000 at a granularity of 4k bytes) peak-rate - Peak information rate (PIR) in kilobits per second.
+(Range: 0-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower) peak-burst - Peak burst size (BP) in bytes.
+(Range: 64-16000000 at a granularity of 4k bytes) conform-action - Action to take when rate is within the CIR and BP.
+(Packet size does not exceed BP and there are enough tokens in bucket BC to service the packet, the packet is set green.) exceed-action - Action to take when rate exceeds the CIR but is within the PIR.
+(Packet size exceeds BC but there are enough tokens in bucket BP to service the packet, the packet is set yellow.) violate-action - Action to take when rate exceeds the PIR.
 (There are not enough tokens in bucket BP to service the packet, the packet is set red.)